I enjoyed spending an afternoon at Capital Factory in Austin a few years ago attending 3 Day Startup‘s “Global Roundup.”

 “Of course you don’t want to nag your potential investors.
 But you absolutely need to follow-up.
 Checking in every now and then until you get an answer shows that you’re serious about your startup.
 And, even if you’re denied, you can ask why you weren’t funded.
 Remember, learning from our mistakes is one of the best ways to find eventual success.”

-Carolyn’s Nonprofit Blog contains many helpful articles and posts about how to organize nonprofit major gift campaigns, and cost-effective ways to “do it yourself” – and if not all of it, most of it.
-Of course, startup business ventures are not the same as nonprofit campaigns, but the similarities are striking.
-Nonprofit fundraising executives might enjoy taking time to attend startup programs online and/or in-person.
-These can be eye-opening events, especially when they include actual investors.
+Carolyn’s Nonprofit Blog contains a variety of articles and posts about how to organize nonprofit major gift campaigns, and cost-effective ways to “do it yourself” – and if not all of it, most of it.
+Of course, startup business ventures are not exactly the same as nonprofit fundraising campaigns, but the similarities are striking.